phalcon-orphanage/docs/en/performance.md

 Another area to focus on is the client.
 Improving the loading of assets such as images, stylesheets, javascript files can significantly improve performance and enhance user experience.
 There are a number of tools that can help with identifying bottlenecks on the client:

 ### Browsers
 Most modern browsers have tools to profile a page's loading time.
 Those are easily called _web inspectors_ or _developer tools_.
-For instance when using Brave or any Chromium based browser you can inspect the page and the developer tools will show a waterfall of what has loaded for the curent page (files), how much time it took and the total loading time:
+For instance when using Brave or any Chromium based browser you can inspect the page and the developer tools will show a waterfall of what has loaded for the current page (files), how much time it took and the total loading time:

 ![](/assets/images/content/performance-chrome-1.jpg)